vojtechruz/vojtechruzicka-blog/src/posts/spread-javascript/index.md

 Be aware that spread takes only own (not inherited) and enumerable properties of an object, other properties are ignored.

 #### Shallow copy
-The use cases are pretty much same as with arrays.
+The use cases are pretty much the same as with arrays.
 You can also merge and clone objects.

 ```javascript
 let clone = {...original};
 ```

 This can be a nice alternative to cloning objects using `Object.assign()`.
 Note that it is a shallow copy.
-A new object is created, but the cloned properties are still the original.
+A new object is created, but the cloned properties are still the original and not clones.

 #### Prototype lost
 When cloning an object using the approach above, be aware that the prototype of the original object is not preserved.
-It just copies properties of the object and creates a brand new object using object literal, which has a prototype of `Object.prototype`.
+It just copies properties of the source object and creates a brand new object using object literal, which has a prototype of `Object.prototype`.

 #### Property conflicts
-What happens though when you introduce property with the spread operator which already exists in the object?
+What happens though when you introduce a property with the spread operator which already exists in the object?
 This does not result in an error.
 If there are multiple object properties with the same name and different values, the latest one wins.

 ```javascript
 let firstObject = {a: 1};